On the initial Betti numbers: Introduction

-If we put some restrictions on $d$ and $n$ we can say a little more, see Observation \ref{2}.
-In Proposition \ref{sh} we show $(\ast)$ is far from being sharp by presenting a new bound.
-In Example \ref{sh1e} we show this new bound is sharp, and is not valid for $i=1$.
-Also, Corollary \ref{mor1} provides some data on the Betti numbers of canonical module over a ring of the form $\frac{A}{\fn^n}$ for some initial $n$.
+If we impose certain restrictions on the parameters $d$ and $n$, the inequality $(\ast)$ can be refined.
+In Observation~\ref{2} and Proposition~\ref{sh}, we show that $(\ast)$ is far from being sharp by presenting a stronger bound.
+Moreover, Example~\ref{sh1e} demonstrates that this new bound is indeed sharp, but fails in the case $i=1$.
+Additional information on the Betti numbers of canonical modules over rings of the form $A/\fn^n$ for small values of $n$ is recorded in Corollary~\ref{mor1}.